spillow/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 For example, the early models had difficulty in sections where there was dirt alongside the road instead of lines or the striped patches.
 Considering the network architecture was strong enough to drive the rest of the track, the issue seemed to be with insufficient training data in those sections.
-To improve the driving behavior in these cases, These sections of road were driven to and "record" was alternately turned off and on while approaching from different angles and from more centerd or off the edge of the road.
+To improve the driving behavior in these cases, these sections of road were driven to and "record" was alternately turned off and on while approaching from different angles and from more centered or off the edge of the road.

 At the end of the process, the vehicle learned how to deal with those difficult patches and is able to drive autonomously around the track without leaving the road.